-• Threats to integrity -
+- Threats to integrity -

-- Confidentiality threats Reading private data of a company or an individual (e.g., stealing credit card details) - Denial-of-service threats (threats to availability) Doing something which prevents a web-server from fulfilling its function; e.g., flooding a web-server with requests and thus overloading it. - Authentication threats Pretending to be someone who you are not types of attacks Passive attacks Confidentiality - Eavesdropping on messages - Traffic analysis - An eavesdropper may be able to guess the content of a message by looking at the pattern of traffic; e.g., cold war Authentication warning systems Active attacks say they are. - Masquerades - Pretending to be someone whom you are not - Replay attacks - Capturing a data unit and retransmission for an Integrity unauthorized effect. - Modification-of-message attacks - Denial-of-service attacks Non-repudiation place. cis3.2-fall2005-sklar-lec17 cis3.2-fall2005-sklar-lec17 security requirements
+e.g., an intruder modifies data stored in a database (like a credit card balances) or data is modified in transit. - Confidentiality threats Reading private data of a company or an individual (e.g., stealing credit card details) - Denial-of-service threats (threats to availability) - Doing something which prevents a web-server from fulfilling its function; e.g., flooding a web-server with requests and thus overloading it. - Authentication threats Pretending to be someone who you are not types of attacks

+- Passive attacks

+- Eavesdropping on messages

+- Traffic analysis An eavesdropper may be able to guess the content of a message by looking at the pattern of traffic; e.g., cold war warning systems

+- Active attacks

+- Masquerades Pretending to be someone whom you are not

+- Replay attacks Capturing a data unit and retransmission for an unauthorized effect.

+- Modification-of-message attacks

+- Denial-of-service attacks

+security requirements